Weng Tojirakarn: Opposition against Thaksin

-Weng Tojirakarn opposed the administration of prime minister Thaksin Shinawatra.
+Weng opposed the administration of prime minister Thaksin Shinawatra.
 In particular, he criticised the "custom-tailored" law that allowed Thaksin and his family to sell multi-billion baht shares of their company Shin Corp to investors from Singapore without paying taxes.
 He joined the citizens' movement against Thaksin alongside Chamlong Srimuang who had already been the spokesman of the democracy movement of 1992.
-The anti-Thaksin movement became the People's Alliance for Democracy (PAD), the so-called "Yellow Shirts", but Weng increasingly alienated from the demands of his political friends.
-He finally broke with the PAD when they called for a new prime minister appointed by the king under evasion of the parliament's right of nomination (what the king declined after all), or military intervention.
+The anti-Thaksin movement became the People's Alliance for Democracy (PAD), commonly known as "Yellow Shirts", but Weng became increasingly alienated from the demands of his political friends.
+He finally broke with the PAD when they called for a new prime minister appointed by the king (which was rejected by the king as undemocratic), or military intervention.
 Weng perceived demands like these as undemocratic and accused the "Yellow Shirts" of developing in a neo-Nazi-like, selfish, corrupt and terrorist direction.

 Activism in the UDD

-After the 2006 Thai coup d'état, that ousted Prime Minister Thaksin, and the installation of a military-backed government, Weng approached the opposite political camp, the pro-Thaksin "Red Shirts".
+After the 2006 Thai coup d'état that ousted Prime Minister Thaksin and installed a military-backed government, Weng joined the opposite political camp, the pro-Thaksin "Red Shirts".
 After the fierce "Red Shirts" protests against the government from March to May 2010, and the bloody military crackdowns in April and May, Weng, alongside other Red Shirt leaders, surrendered to the police on 18 May and was arrested.
 On 1 December 2010, his wife Thida was made chairwoman of the UDD.
 Weng was released on bail terms on 22 February 2011.
 He was elected member of parliament on the winning Pheu Thai Party list in the 2011 election.

-In 2014 he issued a verdict in the killing of Kamol Duangphasuk, a well known Thai poet who was killed in his own car.
+In 2014 he asserted that Kamol Duangphasuk, a well known Thai poet and activist who was killed in his own car, was assassinated.